-Students may be on probation for various reasons including but not limited to excessive absences or not achieving academic or skill progress in accordance with satisfactory progress standards.
-The procedure that is followed prior to placing a student in a probation status is to first counsel the student with regard to any issues that may cause a student to have to be placed on probation.
+Students may be on probation for various reasons, including but not limited to, excessive absences or not achieving academic or skill progress in accordance with satisfactory progress standards.
+The procedure is to first counsel the student with regard any issues that might cause a student to have to be placed on probation.
 Students placed on probation must satisfy the specific probationary requirements by the end of the probationary period in order to remain in the program.
-The final determination as to whether the requirements have been satisfied is up to the discretion of the College director.
+The final determination as to whether the requirements have been satisfied is up to the discretion of the Director.